- What is a bitcoin transaction?

 As mentioned earlier, a Bitcoin transaction generally needs 6 confirmations from miners before it’s processed.
 The average time it takes to mine a block is 10 minutes, so you would expect a transaction to take around an hour on average.

-There’s been a divide in the Bitcoin community on how to best address these scaling issues.
-Some members (specifically those in favor of Bitcoin Cash) believe that the solution is a larger block size that’s capable of holding more transactions per block.
+Historically, there has been a divide in the Bitcoin community on how to best address these scaling issues.
+Some members (specifically those in favor of Bitcoin Cash in 2018) believe that the solution is a larger block size that’s capable of holding more transactions per block.

 Other community members debate that improvements such as Segregated Witness (SegWit) and the Lightning Network will speed up the network without having to increase the block sizes.